Ramirez Thomas Elementary School

 1. Monitoring student learning on a timely basis.

-In addition, grade level teams meet bi-weekly to review data from all grade level CFAs to determine if learning is taking place.
+In addition, grade level teams meet bi-weekly to review data from all grade level common formative assessments (CFAs) to determine if learning is taking place.
 During this time, if a majority of students are found to be struggling with the learning objectives presented, classroom teachers reflect on the curriculum and teaching strategies being utilized.
 If there are only a few students showing difficulties, further analysis is done and students are placed in focused skill groups during the day and in our intervention time at the end of the day.
 Every two weeks students are re-evaluated and next steps are determined again based on results.

 2. Creating systems of intervention to provide students with additional time and support for learning.